alexiahellsten/Simple-Weekly-Planner/README.md

 4. Go to localhost:8000 to run the app.

 This project was built with:
-HTML
+- HTML
-CSS
+- CSS
+- Javascript
-Node.js
+- Node.js
-Express
+- Express
-Handlebars
+- Handlebars
-Nodemon
-Morgan